richfitz/RcppR6/README.md

 This package aims to provide a simple way of generating boilerplate code for exposing C++ classes to R.  It is similar in many ways to Rcpp "modules".

-There will be vignettes explaining the idea more fully, but here is the basic idea.
+There are [#Documentation](vignettes) explaining the idea more fully, but here is the basic idea.
 Suppose we have a class like this

 ```c++
 class circle {